 - visual hallucinations

-While excessive daytime drowsiness affects everyone with narcolepsy, only 10% to 25% of people will experience all of the other symptoms, too.
+While excessive daytime drowsiness affects everyone with narcolepsy, only

 The following sections look at these symptoms in more detail: